The-Balance-FFXIV/balance-static/content/guide/tanking-stats-and-materia.md

 3. Substats

-- There are no "Stat Weights".
+- There are no "Stat weights".
-- Weapon Damage almost always comes with Main stat increase.
+- Weapon Damage almost always comes with main stat increase.
-- Higher item level almost always comes with Main stat increase.
+- Higher item level almost always comes with main stat increase.

 - Upgrade your gear as often as possible

-## Skill Speed (at lv 80)
+## Skill Speed (at level 80)
 - 2.43s GCD - 1015 SkS
 - 2.42s GCD - 1117 SkS
 - 2.41s GCD - 1218 SkS